AntonioTorres23/OpenGL_Notes/Cubemaps.md

 **An Optimization**

 Right now we've rendered the skybox first before we rendered all the other objects in the scene.
 This works great, but isn't too efficient.
-If we render the skybox first we're running the fragment
+If we render the skybox first we're running the fragment shader for each pixel on the screen even though only a small part of the skybox will eventually be visible; fragments that could have easily been discarded using early depth testing saving us valuable bandwidth.

+So to give us a slight performance boost we're going to render the sky box last.
+This way, the depth buffer is completely filled with all the scene's depth values so we only have to render the skybox's fragments wherever the early depth test passes,